On the Hardness of Reinforcement Learning with Transition Look-Ahead: Planning with One-Step Transition look-ahead

+We then show in \Cref{lemma:polynomial} that \eqref{eq:sketch-sorted-cons} admits a polynomial-time separation oracle.
+Given a candidate $v$, for each state $s$ it suffices to sort the pairs $(s',a)$ in decreasing order of $u_{v,s}(s',a)$, obtaining a permutation $m_{u_{v,s}}$, and to check only the corresponding constraint.
+The probabilities $Q(E_i^{m_{u_{v,s}}}\mid s)$ can be computed in polynomial time using the product structure of $Q(\cdot\mid s)$.

-\paragraph{} This yields a polynomial-time separation oracle for the exponentially large LP, which by the ellipsoid method implies that the program can be solved in time polynomial in the input size.
-The detailed proof is provided in Appendix \ref{sec:discounted-case}, while Appendix \ref{sec:average} details the average reward setting, building on the same line of proof. \end{proof}
+This yields a polynomial-time separation oracle for \eqref{eq:sketch-reduced-lp-obj}--\eqref{eq:sketch-reduced-lp-cons}.
+By the ellipsoid method, the reduced LP can therefore be solved in polynomial time. \end{proof} The average-reward case follows by the same approach; full details are given in \Cref{sec:average}.